Twitch Monetization: Key Takeaways

 -

-3. Earn Money on Twitch From Donations or Tips
+3. Donations or Tips

 Viewers can donate to Twitch streamers through a donation (or tip) option on their channels through a third-party app such as Streamlabs.
 To make it easier for people to donate to your channel, create a chatbot command that will give them the link, or set up a Twitch panel in your about me section.